 What Is Sweet Potato and Its Nutritional Values?

 Sweet potato is a well-known starchy root vegetable that is grown in many countries all over the world.
-Many people are interested in this root vegetable because of its sweet, unique flavor, and creamy texture.
+Keep in mind that sweet potatoes and yams are not the same.
+Many people are interested in this root vegetable because of its sweet, unique flavor and creamy texture.
 It is ideal to add sweet potatoes to your diet meals.

-Sweet potatoes have a variety of sizes and colors varying from orange, white, and purple.
+Do you know sweet potatoes have a variety of species with colors varying from orange, white, and purple?
 The other sweet potatoes will differ in their flavors as well as their nutrients.

 There is no doubt that sweet potatoes consist of many essential vitamins and minerals for the human body.
 They are an excellent source of protein, dietary fiber, vitamin C, vitamin B6, vitamin A, potassium, powerful antioxidants, and minerals such as iron, calcium, selenium.(1)